Dr Hannah Bunting

 Lecturer in Quantitative British Politics

-Dr Hannah Bunting is Lecturer in Quantitative British Politics and SMART Skills Co-ordinator at the Exeter Q-Step Centre.
+Dr Hannah Bunting is Lecturer in Quantitative British Politics at the Centre for Computational Social Science (C2S2).
 She is part of the Department for Social and Political Sciences, Philosophy and Athropology.

 Hannah also engages with the media as part of her passion for science communication.
-She has worked for Sky News, appeared on BBC and ITV television, several radio stations including BBC Radio 5 Live, and international outlets such as ABC and France 24.
+She is an Elections Analyst for Sky News and most recently appeared on coverage of the English local elections and Parliamentary by-elections.

 You can find Hannah on twitter @_HannahBunting